THE WIT OF JFK

 The president thought for a second, then said, "You two did visit the same country, didn't you?"

-Romanticized, eulogized, sometimes over-inflated, the JFK myth is a part of American culture like that of no other president except, perhaps, Lincoln.
-His charisma -- a word rarely used before his election -- has even reached into the current generation.
+Romanticized, eulogized, sometimes over-inflated, the JFK myth is a part of American culture.
+JFK's charisma -- a word rarely used before his election -- has even reached into the current generation.
 A few of my high school students fell in love with him during my recent class on the Cold War.
 So what is it about this guy?

 Many cite his looks, his charm, his (and his wife's) elegance.
 But I go for the humor.
 The president of the United States is the most powerful man in the world.
 Given what the world can dish out, even to presidents, a sense of humor would seem a pre-requisite for the job.
 But presidents now hire comedians to make their speeches amusing.
 JFK was funny, off the cuff, off script.